mmcollado/cis106/finalproject/deliverable2.md

 ### Hypervisor

-* Hypervisor is a software that creates and manage virtual machines (Vms).Hypervisor allow a computer to run multiple of virtual computer using the same resources of the host computer
+* Hypervisor is software that creates also manages virtual machines (Vms).
+The hypervisor allows a computer to run multiple virtual computers using the same resources as the host computer.
+Also, these VMS acts as independent computers or servers that control apps as a regular computer does.
+Hypervisors also use the same memory and configuration from the shot.
+Still, they can be variable, not the same as the host since it can use the hypervisor to do specific tasks.
+Such as turning on a machine that makes products or cars or even an ATM that typically uses hypervisors.

 ### Types of hypervisors